Serving Montana Agriculture and growing prosperity under the Big Sky

 Aquatic Noxious Weed Program

-Boat Check Invasive weeds threaten the ecological integrity of aquatic environments in Montana.
+Boat Check station - speed boat and truck Invasive weeds threaten the ecological integrity of aquatic environments in Montana.
 Eurasian watermilfoil, curly-leaf pondweed and flowering rush have become established in the state, and there is a high risk of invasion by other non-native aquatic plants.

 These plants are highly competitive and affect fisheries, native plants, waterworks, power generation and irrigation.
 Increased aquatic plant biomass also impacts water quality and recreational resources.